Join the Whitewater Rafting Department

 - Be playful, professional, and charismatic with a diverse group of guests

 - Embrace our Core Values

 Shifts and schedules vary, and our scheduling process is flexible, accommodating staff seeking seasonal full or part-time employment.
 A multiplicity of roles and responsibilities fall under the umbrella of the rafting department, all of which will be discussed during the interview.
 Universal responsibilities are:

 - Punctuality and ready to work when you arrive

 - A dedication to our guests.
 You are their safety and experience caretaker, from arrival to departure.

 - Exercising sound judgment and professional behavior on and off the water

 This isn’t just a job, its part of a lifestyle that values culture, community, connection, and relationships.
 We celebrate this community with monthly staff parties, staff trips, and outings.
 Advocating for our programming is part of the job, and as a staff member you’ll have the opportunity to raft, zip, kayak, SUP, bike for no cost.
 In addition we offer flexible scheduling, discounts, pro-deals, comp trips and photos for friends and family, free clinics, competitive pay, lunch daily, and great co-workers,

 All whitewater gear is available during training.
 After training, guides are responsible for obtaining their own river attire and all essential state required equipment: a helmet, a whistle, a knife, 2 carabiners, a prusik, and a type III PFD.
 Staff discount for required equipment is available after the first two days of training.

-You must attend all of your training session's days unless your prior experience warrants a truncation.
-All truncations will be determined by the rafting manager.
+You must attend all training days unless your prior whitewater or professional career experience warrants a truncation or alternative training schedule.
+All training adjustments will be determined by the rafting manager at the time of hire.
 Each training day lasts from 8:30 A.M. - 6:00 P.M.